Die Antwoord: 2004–2010: Formation, virality and SOS

 Die Antwoord's plans to release their debut studio album through Dutch record label Magnetron Music fell through by mid-February 2010.
 Die Antwoord met with Jimmy Iovine to sign a US$1 million deal with Interscope Records, which they announced in May 2010.
 They made their debut performance in the United States at Coachella, which was retrospectively described by Caroline Ryder of Dazed as "the most buzzed-about performance of the festival".
 Their debut extended play (EP), 5, was released on 12 July 2010 through Cherrytree and Interscope Records.
 SOS, which had previously been released online for free with 23 tracks, was reissued with 10 tracks, including by Interscope in the United States and by Polydor Records in the United Kingdom, on 12 October 2010.
 It peaked at number four on Billboards Top Dance/Electronic Albums chart and, by 2011, had sold 26 thousand copies.
 It was preceded in October 2010 by the single "Evil Boy", featuring teenage Xhosa rapper Wanga Jack and produced by Diplo.
 Its lyrics take a stance against the practice of ulwaluko, a Xhosa initiation rite involving circumcision.
 Ninja stated in 2010 that SOS was the first in a five-album plan.

-Also in 2010, Visser and Ninja adopted Gabriel du Preez, a then–nine-year-old with hypohidrotic ectodermal dysplasia from Vrededorp.
-They nicknamed him Tokkie and he was later featured in several of their music videos including "I Fink U Freeky", after Ben Jay Crossman, a photographer who frequently collaborated with Die Antwoord, photographed him and his family for a documentary about Vrededorp.
+Also in 2010, Visser and Ninja adopted Gabriel du Preez, a then–nine-year-old with hypohidrotic ectodermal dysplasia from Vrededorp, after Ben Jay Crossman, a photographer who frequently collaborated with Die Antwoord, photographed him and his family for a documentary about Vrededorp.
+They nicknamed him Tokkie and he was later featured in several of their music videos including "I Fink U Freeky".
 Die Antwoord performed at the London Electronic Dance Festival alongside Aphex Twin in August 2010 and on Jimmy Kimmel Live! in October 2010, where they performed "Enter the Ninja".
 By late 2010, they had become "arguably the first-ever pop phenomenon to spring out of Cape Town", according to Interviews T. Cole Rachel.